Manecas1221212/romance/chapter_08.md

 "I have no idea.
 Let me check."
 He opened his calendar.
 "You're on the invite.
 Active.
 I didn't remove you."

 Anna felt the walls closing in.
 "Someone's trying to make me think I'm losing access.
 Trying to make me panic."
+She paused.
+"Tom, remember that Meridian Partners meeting?
+The one that showed up from your email but you never sent?"

+He nodded slowly.

+"I think someone hacked your email too.
+Or at least figured out how to send invites that look like they're from you."

 "Anna—"